Canada's Best Car Loans: Compare rates, Get Reviews

-Use Safe’s car loan calculator to estimate monthly payments and loan amortization.
+Use our car loan calculator to estimate monthly payments and loan amortization.

 How does car loan interest work?

-A car loan’s interest rate depends on the amount it costs the lender to borrow money and When you get a car loan, the bank owns the title to that car until you reimburse it.
+A car loan's interest rate depends on the amount it costs the lender to borrow money and when you get a car loan.
+The bank owns the title to that car until you reimburse it.
 You pay back the amount borrowed with interest over an agreed-upon time frame.
 Installments are usually monthly, but some lenders offer different frequencies like bi-monthly.
 Each installment goes towards a portion of the total borrowed (the principal) and interest.
 Early on, a large percentage of each payment goes towards interest.
-Over time the principal is paid back, and less of each payment goes towards interest.
+Over time the principal is paid back, and less of each payment goes toward interest.
 Once you complete reimbursing the loan, you own the title to the car.

 To give a simple example: